Research groups

 -

 Should we share qualitative data?
-Epistemological and practical insights from Conversation Analysis
+Epistemological and practical insights from conversation analysis

 Journal article

-Joyce J. et al, (2022), International Journal of Social Research Methodology
+Joyce JB. et al, (2023), International Journal of Social Research Methodology, 26, 645 - 659

 -